 In addition to the programs highlighted below, the Center periodically hosts lectures and conferences, oversees the Student Leader of the Month program, and leads campus recruitment efforts for the annual College Leadership Rhode Island program.
-Additionally, in collaboration with the Center for Career Education & Professional Development, each year the Center hosts the “CliftonStrengths for Students” first-year student workshop series, related to Gallup’s CliftonStrengths® assessment.
-Workshops focus on helping students understand their individual talents, and how to maximize those talents (and the talents of others) in leadership positions, classroom and social settings, and their future careers.
+Additionally, in collaboration with the Center for Career Education & Professional Development, each year the Center hosts the “CliftonStrenghts for Students” programming for new students, related to Gallup’s CliftonStrenghts® assessment.

 Leadership Fellows Program

 Providence College’s Leadership Fellows Program assists students in becoming authentic, effective, and ethical leaders.
 Through a three-semester cohort-based model, sophomore, junior, and senior participants have the opportunity to connect regularly with peers, faculty and staff.
 The program’s structure is composed of general meetings, the annual Rhode Island Conference on Values-Based Leadership, and a daytime Leadership Fellows retreat in Providence, each of which includes activities facilitated by community, business, and non-profit leaders.